ProteinEngineering-PESB2/RUDEUS/README.md

 *NOTE*: change "name_environment" as your convenience

-The datasets, raw and encoded, and selected models are located on this [drive](https://drive.google.com/drive/folders/1pv06CcAwu8BIogZBu4DPaSx1xBptI82d?usp=sharing) folder.
+The datasets, raw and encoded, and selected models are located on this [One drive](https://umagcl-my.sharepoint.com/:f:/g/personal/nicole_soto_funcionarios_umag_cl/Epw3KKnLn1hHhqc6E5jKs3kBLtJ0kaRXK6B-APGU4hS5sQ?e=xSu8gw) folder.
 It's mandatory to download it if you want to reproduce this work using available notebooks.

 <a name="datasets"></a>